Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 FROM listings
 GROUP BY 1, 3;

--- Compare Booking Frequency
+-- Compare Booking Frequency:
 SELECT
     id,
     instant_bookable
 FROM listings;

--- To find the average instant booking frequency across all listings SELECT
+-- To find the average instant booking frequency across all listings:
+SELECT
     AVG(CASE WHEN instant_bookable = 't' THEN 1 ELSE 0 END) AS average_instant_booking_frequency
 FROM listings;